vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/1-Worklog/1.1-Week1/_index.md

 ### Week 1 Objectives:

-- Know, get target, connect with advisor team and other people on OJT in FCJ
+- Know, get target, connect with advisor team and other people on OJT in FCAJ
-- Understand basic of AWS services and kick - off for start learning in FCJ
+- Understand basic of AWS services and kick - off for start learning in FCAJ
 - Understand how to use console and CLI.
 - Configure basic services in AWS Management Console.
 - Setup AWS account, free tier credit, budget for cost management